Aim4kill/BF4_Stats_Research/README.md

 ```

-Unfortunately i was not able to find stat event map (get enum by short name), so i compiled my own (I downloaded my stats from zlo, and looked at all stat event short names) + some automated tools to look at battlelog dump.
+Unfortunately i was not able to find stat event map (short name - enum), so i compiled my own (I downloaded my stats from zlo, and looked at all stat event short names) + some automated tools to look at battlelog dump + bf4 stat value template (https://raw.githubusercontent.com/GreyDynamics/BF4_EBX/4e19b479df7294c70744fedf762575bdef9c6db8/Persistence/ValueTemplates/MultiplayerTemplate_offset_.txt).
 Please note that this may not be accurate and currently i do not have short names for all stat events.

 ```C#